Department of Clinical Technology (DCT)

 The Department of Clinical Technology provides specialist wide-ranging technical services across the healthcare community in Cornwall; this includes (but is not limited to) The Royal Cornwall Hospitals Trust and Cornwall Partnership Foundation Trust.
 The service provides whole-life management of medical equipment from pre-purchase assessment through safety and maintenance issues to end-of-life disposal.
 Fully integrated into DCT, a Medical Equipment Library provides a comprehensive and efficient loan equipment service for the RCHT.

-Our staff work hand-in-hand with the clinical services every step of the way with regards to the application and exploitation of available technologies, including the identification of equipment to meet need, trials and evaluation, equipment roll-out, planned and reactive servicing, upgrades and future replacement.
+Our staff work hand-in-hand with the clinical services every step of the way regarding the application and exploitation of available technologies, including the identification of equipment to meet need, trials and evaluation, equipment roll-out, planned and reactive servicing, upgrades and future replacement.
 Where equipment is supported by a 3rd party, DCT will monitor the compliance of such contracted support.

 Who are our people?